 We found that only 29% of individuals living with diabetes were advised by a health professional to start exercising during the last 12 months.
 Among all adults who participated in the study, only 16.9% had been given such advice.
 Among adults reporting low levels of exercise, only 19% had been advised to increase their physical activity levels.
 Only 21% of overweight and obese adults were advised to increase their physical activity levels.
 The practice of advising seems to differ by age, marital status and socioeconomic status which further exaggerate health disparities.
 However, there was no gender or urban–rural difference in giving such advice.

 Discussion:

+Is information important for health?

-In public health, the objective is to avoid poor health in the first place by empowering people with different ways to lead healthy lives(22) There are several ethical issues surrounding health promotion and prevention of chronic diseases which concern the responsibilities of all agents including, individuals, health workers, governments (at different levels) whose actions influence the health of others.
-Among other things, information regarding treatment choices, preventive measures and complication related with long term medications and surgeries hold the key to health and life for people in low and middle income countries(5).
+In public health, the objective is to avoid poor health in the first place by empowering people with different ways to lead healthy lives(WHO, 2010).
+There are several ethical issues concerning the responsibilities of all agents including, individuals, health workers, governments in health promotion and disease prevention (Schmidt, 2016)., Information regarding treatment options, preventive measures and complication related with long term medications and surgeries. are critical means to ensure healthy lives for patients(Francis et al., 1969; Joshi et al., 2008).
+Information and awareness are two principal determinants of healthy behaviour.
+This information asymmetry leads to health challenges and burden for the entire health system(Asymmetric information in healthcare industry).